8. AArch64

 Great, we are able to move data from A to B. Even better if we could process our data, don’t you think?
 Let’s do another simple example for this!

-Assume that you have two memory addresses which are stored in the pointers l_a and l_b.
-Each address is the start of some 64-bit unsigned integer values consecutively stored in memory.
-For example, if you have 10 values, each array is 10 \(\times\) 64 bits = 640 bits large.
-This is the same as 80 bytes per array or 160 bytes for all values together.
+Assume that you have two memory addresses stored in the pointers l_a and l_b.
+Each pointer references the start of an array of 64-bit unsigned integer values stored consecutively in memory.
+For example, if you have 10 values, each array is 10 \(\times\) 64 bits = 640 bits in size.
+This equals 80 bytes per array or 160 bytes total.

 Listing 8.2.1 C++ driver for the C and assembly addition kernels.